jessewaweru/EcommerceAnalysis2024/README.md

 # The Analysis
 ## 1. Product Performance focus
 ### 1.1.
-How do different product categories perform regarding sales revenue and units sold?
+How do different product categories compare in terms of sales revenue and units sold?

-When I started filtering the dataset, I realized that some of the values didnt have a Category listing so when it came to grouping, they werent labelled.Instead I decided to use the product details section and recategroise them using the specific words I could extract from its details that matched the names of the 'Head Category' section of the dataframe.
-Once I was able to extract the products I could, I renamed the empty category 'Unique'.
+During the initial filtering process, I noticed that some values lacked category listings, preventing proper grouping.
+To address this, I utilized the 'Product Details' section to recategorize these products based on specific keywords extracted from their descriptions.
+These keywords were matched against the names in the 'Head Category' section of the dataframe.
+For products that couldn't be categorized, I assigned a label called 'Unique'.

 View my notebook showcasing the steps I took:
 [Product_Performance](ProductPerformance.ipynb)